-Complexity Comparison.
 In [6], Brown et al. studied the LMM node lifetime problem under the so-called "maximum node lifetime curve" problem.
-They also made an important contribution by developing the first procedure to solve this problem correctly.
+They also developed the first procedure to solve this problem correctly.
 A key step in their procedure is the use of multiple independent LP calculations to determine the minimum node set at each drop point, which we call serial LP with slack variable analysis (SLP-SV).
 Although this approach solves the LMM node lifetime problem correctly, its computational complexity (potentially exponential) remains an issue to be resolved.

-On the other hand, the SLP-PA algorithm developed in this paper is strictly polynomial and is computationally more efficient than the SLP-SV approach.
+On the other hand, the SLP-PA algorithm developed in this paper is polynomial and is computationally more efficient than the SLP-SV approach.
 To understand the difference between the two, we take a closer look on the computational complexity of the SLP-SV approach in [6].
-First, SLP-SV needs to keep track of each subflow along its route from the source node toward the base-station.
+First, SLP-SV needs to keep track of each sub-flow along its route from the source node toward the base station.
 Such a flow-based (or more precisely, sub-flow based) approach could make the size of the LP coefficient matrix exponential, which leads to an exponential-time algorithm [2].6